berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 I don’t know anything about linguistics, but that sounds like a political response to me.
 In any case, then in 1960… right, Tatiana Proskouriakoff—another Russian… no… wait just a second… “a Mayanist of Russian descent,” but an American citizen—she cracked “a key historical thread within Mayan hieroglyphic inscriptions more broadly.”

 _Professor Ruiz:_ Actually, Proskouriakoff’s work was really clever.
 You see, at the time, no one could actually read the hieroglyphic texts, but the calendric system was well understood and had been for decades.
-So Proskouriakoff went through a specific set of inscriptions from one archaeological site—Piedras Negras in Guatemala_—_and she noticed that the dates on the monuments were spaced out in time so that they might have corresponded to significant events in the lives of rulers within a dynasty.
+So Proskouriakoff went through a specific set of inscriptions from one archaeological site—Piedras Negras in Guatemala—and she noticed that the dates on the monuments were spaced out in time so that they might have corresponded to significant events in the lives of rulers within a dynasty.
 Births, accessions, deaths, that sort of thing.
 She hypothesized that the inscriptions might be filled with historical information—not impenetrable religion or astronomy as Thompson and others believed.
 And her colleagues did accept Proskouriakoff’s work—even Thompson.
 There actually are some great documentaries on this if people are interested.

 _Mr.
 Guthrie:_ Getting back to the point: Knorosov, Proskouriakoff and now Feynman—in the late 60s and early 70s—supposedly reading hieroglyphs and maybe even connecting Mayan mathematics to quantum physics… well that’s what caught the attention of the Sindicato.
 This was just too much to overlook.
 So they sent Xiloj to investigate.